kpisacic/lovelace-stampar-pelud-card/README.md

 There are two options; manual or HACS installation:

 *Manual installation*
-- Copy `stamper-pelud-card.js` from `www` repository folder to your Home Assistant configuration `www` folder
+- Copy `stamper-pelud-card.js` from `dist` repository folder to your Home Assistant configuration `www` folder
-- Copy folder `stampar_icons` with all files from `www` repository folder to your Home Assistant configuration `www` folder
+- Copy folder `stampar_icons` with all files from `dist` repository folder to your Home Assistant configuration `www` folder

 *HACS installation*